 7. Gain the intrinsic rewards of helping others.

-Helping others achieve their goals may lead to deeper levels of fulfillment—the satisfaction of knowing that you’ve made a difference.
+Mentoring others to help them achieve their goals can be deeply fulfilling, as it allows you to feel like you’ve made a difference in their lives.
 There’s no greater reward than knowing that you’ve helped others find their way.

 8. Chose to mentor women and become part of a win-win culture.